 If you eat a balanced diet that includes red meat, fish, and dairy products, you probably consume enough lysine.
 It’s also widely advertised as a dietary supplement.
 In the body, lysine knocks out another protein building block, or amino acid, called arginine.
 To boost the effect of lysine, avoid arginine-rich foods such as nuts and seeds.

 A large review concluded that L-lysine had no reliable effect on cold sores.
 In a smaller study (conducted in 1983) that seemed to show an effect, participants took an average of just over 900 milligrams of the supplement daily for six months.
 At this or even higher levels, L-lysine appears to have no toxic effects.

 Whether L-lysine is likely to work on reducing the intensity or duration of shingles symptoms is a separate question.

-;“There’s not a shred of evidence that it works,” says Aaron Glatt, M. D., chief of the department of medicine at South Nassau Communities Hospital and spokesman for the Infectious Diseases Society of America.
+“There’s not a shred of evidence that it works,” says Aaron Glatt, MD, chairman of the department of medicine at South Nassau Communities Hospital and spokesman for the Infectious Diseases Society of America.

 “It’s probably not dangerous, but I wouldn’t tell someone to spend money on it.”

 If you’d like to explore L-lysine as a treatment option for shingles, make an appointment with your doctor.
 You can discuss whether it’s the right treatment for you.